Timur-Maistermind/Machine-Learning-Roadmap/README.md

 - ✅ Data Scientists who are looking to refresh their knowledge and prepare for interviews.
 - ✅ Data Scientists who want to level up skills in a specific domain, e.g. Optimization.

-# 🚀 Table of Contents
+# 🚀 Roadmap Table of Contents

 ## 🐍 1.
 Python
 - 📖 [1.1 Introduction](#11-introduction)